ajacksified/express-router/README.md

 express-router
 ==============

-the router from express.js as a package
+Just the router from express.js as a package.
+Versions match latest version of express that changed the router and has been copied.